man > btrfs-quota(8)

 The commands under btrfs quota are used to affect the global status of quotas of a btrfs

-and exclusive data per-subvolume.
-Please refer to the section HIERARCHICAL QUOTA GROUP
+exclusive data per-subvolume.
+Please refer to the section HIERARCHICAL QUOTA GROUP CON‐

 PERFORMANCE IMPLICATIONS

-hit.
-Activation of qgroups is not recommended unless the user intends to actually use
+Activation of qgroups is not recommended unless the user intends to actually use them.

 STABILITY STATUS

-the filesystem operation.
-Qgroup users have hit various corner cases over time, such as
+filesystem operation.
+Qgroup users have hit various corner cases over time, such as incorrect

-incorrect accounting or system instability.
-The situation is gradually improving and
+accounting or system instability.
+The situation is gradually improving and issues found and

 HIERARCHICAL QUOTA GROUP CONCEPTS